enzonjagi/DSA/README.md

 please input numbers in list form, separated with spaces
 ```

+## 21. Given a string containing just the characters '(', ')', '{', '}', '[' and ']', determine if the input string is valid.
+An input string is valid if open brackets are closed by the same type of brackets and in the correct order.
+For example, '()' and '()[{}]' are valid but '(]' and '([)]' are not.
+Explain your approach and any data structures you would use to solve this efficiently.

 # Top 40 Coding Interview Questions You Should Know
 [By Taha Sufiyan](https://www.simplilearn.com/coding-interview-questions-article)